aristanetworks/CloudEOS/terraform/examples/aws_tworegion_noleaf/aws_tworegion_noleaf.md

 # Update Input variables
 Before deploying resources look at the input parameters passed to terraform like ami, instance_type, regions etc.

 File containing input parameters: **input_vars.tfvars**

 You can update the values based on your requirement.

-Make sure you change the topology name so it doesn't collide with others !
+Make sure you change the following so it doesn't collide with others !
+- Topology name
+- vtep_ip_cidr   - CIDR block for VTEP IPs
+- terminattr_ip_cidr -  IP range for terminattr source
+- dps_controlplane_cidr -  Block for Dps Control Plane IPs
+- keypairs to login to the router

+These fields are commented out in input_vars.tfvars.
+Please uncomment them and modify them appropriately.
+Otherwise terraform plan execution will prompt for various inputs.

+**Please dont forget to udpate [CloudEOS SE MultiCloud POC CIDR Reservations](https://docs.google.com/spreadsheets/d/1HkANmxzbowQlqqQHdI2e8qcZ1LqY7QDaTnr-BofdhLg/edit?usp=sharing "CloudEOS SE MultiCloud POC CIDR Reservations") with the CIDRS you are using.
+If you leave it with defaults it results in undefined behavior and will have to destroy on conflicting resources and recreate all affected topologies.**

 # Create Topology, Route Reflector, Edge and Leaf Routers